-In collaboration with the University of La Verne's creative team, we redesigned the university's alumni magazine, which had not been revamped in nearly a decade.
-The goal of the redesign was to raise enrollment and funds, attract prestige, and to enhance the university's reputation as a whole by giving it a fresh look, engage a circulation of 75,000+ alumni worldwide and a growing younger audience, and to advance the magazine between print, web and video content.
+In collaboration with the University of La Verne's creative team, we redesigned the university's alumni magazine, which had not been revamped in a decade.
+The goal of the redesign was to raise enrollment and funds, attract prestige, and to enhance the university's reputation as a whole by giving it a fresh look, engage a circulation of 75,000+ alumni worldwide and a growing younger audience.

 Read more in my interview with TypeEd, "Redesigning VOICE: Kandace Selnick".